WROC-TV: History

 WROC-TV is Rochester's oldest television station, signing on June 11, 1949, as WHAM-TV, an NBC affiliate on channel 6.
-It was owned originally by Stromberg-Carlson, a telephone equipment manufacturer, along with WHAM radio.
+It was owned originally by Stromberg-Carlson, a telephone equipment manufacturer, along with WHAM (1180 AM) and WHFM (98.9 FM, now WBZA).
 The station was also affiliated with the now-defunct DuMont Television Network.

 WHAM-TV moved to channel 5 on July 24, 1954, as part of a revision of upstate New York's VHF allotments resulting from the Federal Communications Commission (FCC)'s Sixth Report and Order of 1952.
 However, WHAM-TV on channel 5 dealt with interference issues from CBLT, a CBC Television station from Toronto, after that station moved from its original channel 9 allocation to channel 6 in 1956.
 CBLT was replaced on channel 9 by CFTO-TV in 1960, and that channel relocation would later play an indirect role in the station's second frequency shift, eight years later.

 Stromberg-Carlson merged with General Dynamics in 1955.
 General Dynamics was not interested in owning broadcast outlets, and put the WHAM radio and television outlets on the market.
 In 1956, WHAM-TV was sold to Transcontinent Broadcasting, which owned WGR radio and WGR-TV in Buffalo; the new owners changed the call sign to the current WROC-TV.
 In 1961, Transcontinent sold the station to Veterans Broadcasting Company, which subsequently sold its half of what is today WHEC-TV (channel 10) to the Gannett Company, then based in Rochester.
 The acquisition by Veterans Broadcasting also gave WROC-TV new sister stations on radio, as WVET-AM-FM (1280 AM and 97.9 FM) changed their call signs to WROC (AM) and WROC-FM.
 (The WHAM-TV call sign is now used on Rochester's ABC affiliate, channel 13, previously known as WOKR.
 Other than the shared call sign, that station is unrelated to the earlier WHAM-TV.)

 Under Veterans' ownership, WROC-TV moved to channel 8 at 6 a.m. on September 9, 1962, as part of another channel allocation change, this one being a switch involving Rochester and Syracuse.
 The FCC moved WROC-TV's former channel 5 east to Syracuse, and it was taken by Meredith Corporation-owned WHEN-TV (now WTVH), which was previously on channel 8.
 The move also allowed a new station on channel 9 to enter the Syracuse market; it signed on as WNYS-TV (later WIXT-TV and now WSYR-TV) the same day.